mikeboyle/citibike-pipeline/README.md

 docker-compose down
 ```

+**Selective volume mapping**
+In local development, the Airflow container maps the host machine project repo as a volume.
+This enables live editing.
+It is important to know that we do not mount the entire project, but only the selected directories that are needed to run airflow dags.
+At this time, those directories or files are:

+- `citibike/` (project package with utility files)
+- `config/` (config files and credentials for local development)
+- `dags/` (Airflow dags)
+- `dbt_transformation/` (dbt models, seeds, config, etc.)
+- `logs/` (Airflow logs, including dbt logs)
+- `plugins/` (created by Airflow, but gitignored)
+- `./setup.py` (needed to install the project local package)

+If you create a new top level directory in development and you need that directory to be run by an Airflow container, update the `volumes` section of `docker-compose.yaml` to include that directory, as well as any future `COPY` commands in `Dockerfile`.

 ### Running the pipelines
 Pipelines can be triggered and monitored in the Airflow UI.
 The available pipelines are (or will soon be):